JGarnica22/PSlab/trackViewer/README.md

 bigWig is the format you will use mainly for sequencing data (to draw histograms with sequencing reads).
 You can obtain bw files from bam files (alignment files) with `bamCoverage`(deeptools) in Terminal.
 For that, follow these instructions:
 <br/>
+**IMPORTANT**: R running in a window system does not allow importing Bigwig files, it need thus they need to be imported from R running in Ubuntu or Mac.

 #### 0. Install tools:
 You will need `samtools` and `deeptools`, both included in conda (to install them see [HowTo_SetupTerminalWLS](https://github.com/patriciasolesanchez/PSlab/blob/master/HowTo's/HowTo_SetupTerminalWLS.md) or [HowTo_SetupTerminalMac](https://github.com/patriciasolesanchez/PSlab/blob/master/HowTo's/HowTo_SetupTerminalMac.md) if you are working on Windows or Mac, respectively).